 Fox’s Frenzy: O’Reilly Harasses Openly Gay Colorado Speaker Over Jessica’s Law

-March 6, 2013 by Maureen McCarty, Online Content and Marketing Manager
+March 6, 2013 by Maureen McCarty, HRC Deputy Director of Marketing

 In a segment that aired earlier this week, Fox News’ Bill O’Reilly harassed openly gay Colorado House Speaker Mark Ferrandino (D) over the legislator’s opposition to Jessica’s Law, an act mandating a minimum of 25 years and a maximum of life in prison for first-time sex offenders.